tezos/tezos-mirror/docs/developer/python_testing_framework.rst

 consisting of a sequence of methods that are run incrementally (as specified with the annotation ``@pytest.mark.incremental``).
 Classes are used to define the scope of a fixture, and a unit of incremental testing sequence.
-We don't directly instanciate them, or use ``self``.
+We don't directly instantiate them, or use ``self``.

 Data between methods are shared using a dictionary ``session``.
 For instance, we save the result of the ``transfer`` operation, and retrieve it in the next